ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

  ![Anaytic screen](./images/analytics-save-dashboard.png)

 # Step 7 - Create a SOAP API
 This is very similar to the creation of a REST API.
 The big difference is that we use a WSDL.
 The explanations will be short.
-We assule that we are still using the Manager (remote server in Bluemix), this would be the same user exeprience with the toolkit.
+We assume that we are still using the Manager (remote server in Bluemix), this would be the same user experience with the toolkit.

 1. Download the WSDL for the Branch SOAP Service, you can find it  [here](./materials/step7/BranchSOAP.wsdl)